 - The amount of work the accident victim missed;

 - Whether the accident victim is expected to return to work, and if so, when; and

 - The accident victim’s earnings.

 While this is an incomplete list, it shows that insurance companies put a lot of effort into making a settlement offer.
 Our experienced Bend personal injury attorneys can help you better understand what you can do to maximize your potential recovery.

 How Long Do I Have to File a Bend Personal Injury Case?

 Under Oregon’s statute of limitations for personal injury cases, you have just two years to file a personal injury case.
 Typically, the two-year statute of limitations begins on the date of the accident.
 However, there are a few exceptions to this general rule.

 First, if the injured party is under 18 at the time of the accident, they will have five years to bring the case, or up until the time they turn 19, whichever occurs sooner.
 Second, if an accident victim suffers from a “disabling mental condition” that prevents them from understanding their rights, they have one year from the time they are no longer under the effects of the disability.
 However, in no event can an accident victim bring a claim more than five years after an accident, even if the disability lasts this entire time.

 Finally, a court can toll, or pause, the statute of limitations if a defendant leaves the state or conceals their identity after the accident but before being served with notice of the lawsuit.
 However, this type of tolling is not automatic, and you must petition the court when this situation arises.

-Our committed Bend personal injury attorney also has extensive experience to represent clients on these types of injury cases:
+Our committed legal team also has extensive experience to represent clients in these types of injury cases: